GIS-Halmstad/audioguide/README.md

   "type": "audioguide",
   "index": 0,
   "options": {
-    "serviceSettings": {
+    // Whether to use the WFS (option 1) or static GeoJSON (option 2) to read geographic features "useStaticGeoJSON": false,

+    // If using WFS, we must provide more connection details "serviceSettings": {
       "url": "http://localhost:8080/geoserver/ows", // URL to WFS service that exposes the audioguide_line and audioguide_point layers
       "srsName": "EPSG:3008", // SRS